 Dr Munawar Kazmi is based in Islamabad.
 He joined ACIAR in 2010 and became Country Manager for Pakistan in 2015.
 Before joining ACIAR, he was a researcher at Pakistan’s Agricultural Research Council.
 He completed his master’s degree at the University of Agriculture, Faisalabad, and his PhD in plant pathology at Quaid- e-Azam University, Islamabad.
 Kazmi’s studies specialised in mango disease and farmer training.
 During more than 15 years as a research scientist, he published more than 40 peer-reviewed science articles.
 He is a trained facilitator and has worked extensively on the Farmer Field School approach, collaborating with national organisations and international agencies in Vietnam, Bangladesh, China, Thailand and Kyrgyzstan.

 Eastern and Southern Africa

 Dr Leah Ndungu

 Regional Manager, Eastern and Southern Africa

-Dr Leah Ndungu is based in Nairobi and has more than 20 years experience managing research programs.
+Dr Leah Ndungu is based in Nairobi and has more than 20 years of experience managing research programs.
 Before joining ACIAR in 2017, Leah worked at the Biosciences Eastern and Central Africa–International Livestock Research Institute Hub as a Partnership Coordinator, in a DFAT-funded research-for-development program focusing on food security.
 Previously, she was a Research Manager at the International Livestock Research Institute.
 Leah has also worked in the public sector as a research scientist in Kenya’s national agricultural research system.
-She holds a Bachelor of Veterinary Medicine from the University of Nairobi, a master’s degree in Veterinary Science from Washington State University, USA, and a PhD in veterinary science with a specialisation in agricultural economics from the University of Pretoria, South Africa.
+She holds a Bachelor of Veterinary Medicine from the University of Nairobi, a master degree in veterinary science from Washington State University, USA, and a PhD in veterinary science with a specialisation in agricultural economics from the University of Pretoria, South Africa.